 Look Out for Deals & Fare Wars

 So let’s talk cost!
-At the moment these flights were announced earlier this morning, there were some fare steals out of the gate — as low as $49/$79/$99 each way, depending on the day of the week.
-As you might imagine, those promotional fares are mostly long gone just a few hours in.
-In fact, all the March OAK to HNL flights and many of the ones in early April are totally sold out.
-Clearly there was a serious demand here!
+At the moment the first Hawaii flights were announced last March, there were some fare steals out of the gate — as low as $49/$79/$99 each way, depending on the day of the week.
+As you might imagine, those promotional fares were long gone just a few hours in and nothing quite that cheap has returned.

 Looking at my home market of Oakland, both Alaska and Hawaiian have pretty extensive service that is usually priced fairly reasonably to Hawaiian destinations.
-With three airlines in the mix now at OAK, I expect prices to be very competitive once the dust settles, especially as we go into the fall.
+With three airlines in the mix now at OAK, I expect prices to be very competitive once the dust settles.

 Time to Snag Southwest Credit Cards